mb1773/Getting-and-Cleaning-Data-Course-Project/codebook.md

  	data <- read.table("tidy_data_with_averages.txt")

-List of Variables
+List of Variablesncreated by run_analysis.R
+(does not repeat variables from original data sets and source files which are explained in original sources and noted above).
- X - Created from merge of from X_train.txt and X_test.txt into a variable X using rbind
+ X - Created from merge of X_train.txt and X_test.txt into a variable X using rbind Y - Created from merge of y_train.txt and y_test.txt into a variable Y using rbind